The Global Collapse of the Foie Gras Industry

 Image Credit: PETA

-Here’s 3 ways you can take action today to help continue the fight to end foie gras, for good:
+Take action today to help Pro-Animal Future end foie gras, for good:

 1. Sign Pro-Animal Future’s online petition to ask elected officials in 3 major U.S. cities to end the sale of foie gras.